TikhonJelvis/RL-book/book/chapter10/chapter10.md

     return list(itertools.chain.from_iterable(fixed_episodes))
 ```

-We'd like TD Prediction to run on an endless stream of `TransitionStep[S]` sourced from the fixed finite set of atomic experiences produced by `fixed_experiences_from_fixed_episodes`.
+We'd like TD Prediction to run on an endless stream of `TransitionStep[S]` from the fixed finite set of atomic experiences produced by `fixed_experiences_from_fixed_episodes`.
 So we write the following function to generate an endless stream by repeatedly randomly (uniformly) sampling from the fixed finite set of atomic experiences:

 ```python
 def get_experiences_stream(